Gamengday/JADB/index.md

  1. Run "r!xp new" to add yourself, and first enable XP, adding new users is just as easy with "r!xp new [user]"! *(Optional)*
  1. To clear core settings, run "r!settings clear".

-### **NEW COMMAND**
-New command has been added!
-Captcha verifying is here!
-Setup is somewhat easy if you follow these instructions!
-1. Run "r!settings clear" *
-1. Run "r!settings setup" *
-1. Run "r!cg setup"
-After that, you are ready to go!
-People can verify using "r!verify"
-* = Only do this if you have previously set the bot up.

 ### **Commands**
 #### XP Commands:
 - xp new [user] | Adds a new member to xp system!